FZJ-IEK3-VSA/FINE/paper/paper.md

 `ETHOS.FINE` is part of the Energy Transformation paTHway Optimization Suite (`ETHOS`)[^4], a collection of modeling tools developed by the Institute of Energy and Climate Research - Jülich Systems Analysis at Forschungszentrum Jülich. `ETHOS` offers a holistic view on energy systems at arbitrary scales providing tools for geospatial renewable potential analyses, time series simulation tools for residential and industrial sector, discrete choice models for the transportation sector, modeling of global energy supply routes, and local infrastructure assessments, among others.
 An example of the usage of this model suite can be found in @Stolten2022.
 The model framework `ETHOS.FINE` serves as base for several model implementations within `ETHOS`, setting up the optimization programs to analyze the transformation of single buildings, the transport sector, and the local, German, European and global energy system, or determining cost potentials for hydrogen production all over the world.

-[^1]: ETHOS - Energy Transformation paTHway Optimization Suite, https://www.fz-juelich.de/en/iek/iek-3/expertise/model-services
+[^4]: ETHOS - Energy Transformation paTHway Optimization Suite, https://www.fz-juelich.de/en/iek/iek-3/expertise/model-services

 # Acknowledgements

-We acknowledge contributions from Lara Welder, Robin Beer, Julian Belina, Toni Busch, Arne Burdack, Henrik Büsing, Dilara Caglayan, Philipp Dunkel, David Franzmann, Patrick Freitag, Heidi Heinrichs, Shitab Ishmam, Timo Kannengießer, Leander Kotzur, Stefan Kraus, Felix Kullmann, Dane Lacey, Jochen Linssen, Drin Marmullaku, Lars Nolting, Shruthi Patil, Jan Priesmann, Oliver Rehberg, Stanley Risch, Martin Robinius, Thomas Schöb, Bismark Singh, Andreas Smolenko, Maximilian Stargardt, Peter Stenzel, Chloi Syranidou, Johannes Thürauf, Christoph Winkler and Michael Zier during the development of this software package.
+We acknowledge contributions from Lara Welder, Robin Beer, Julian Belina, Toni Busch, Arne Burdack, Henrik Büsing, Dilara Caglayan, Philipp Dunkel, David Franzmann, Patrick Freitag, Lars Hadidi, Heidi Heinrichs, Shitab Ishmam, Timo Kannengießer, Leander Kotzur, Stefan Kraus, Felix Kullmann, Dane Lacey, Jochen Linssen, Drin Marmullaku, Lars Nolting, Shruthi Patil, Jan Priesmann, Oliver Rehberg, Stanley Risch, Martin Robinius, Thomas Schöb, Bismark Singh, Andreas Smolenko, Maximilian Stargardt, Peter Stenzel, Chloi Syranidou, Johannes Thürauf, Christoph Winkler and Michael Zier during the development of this software package.

 This work was initially supported by the Helmholtz Association under the Joint Initiative "Energy System 2050 - A Contribution of the Research Field Energy."
 The authors also gratefully acknowledge financial support by the Federal Ministry for Economic Affairs and Energy of Germany as part of the project METIS (project number 03ET4064, 2018-2022).